PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 ## Authentication

-Pipedream uses [Bearer Authentication](https://oauth.net/2/bearer-tokens/) to authorize your access to the API.
+You authenticate to the REST API using your [Pipedream API key](/api/auth/#pipedream-api-key).
 When you make API requests, pass an `Authorization` header of the following format:

 ```
 Authorization: Bearer <api key>